etiennedi/vibe-col/column_format_spec.md

 #### 6.4.1 Encoding Types (reserved enum values)
 - 0: Raw (unencoded)
-- 1: Delta
+- 1: Delta encoding for IDs only
-- 2: Dictionary
+- 2: Delta encoding for values only
-- 3: Run-length
+- 3: Delta encoding for both IDs and values
-- 4: Bit-packed
+- 4: Variable-length integer (VarInt) encoding
+- 5: Variable-length encoding for IDs only
+- 6: Variable-length encoding for values only
+- 7: Variable-length encoding for both IDs and values
-- 5-15: Reserved for future encodings
+- 8-15: Reserved for future encodings

 #### 6.4.2 Compression Types (reserved enum values)
 - 0: None